 - Follow-up – check with your primary physician for control of blood pressure and cholesterol

-To learn more, explore the numerous general and professional diabetes resources listed on the right-hand side of this page.
+To learn more, explore the numerous general and professional diabetes resources listed.

 Illinois Department of Public Health